 - Meanwhile whisk in the flour with the milk and cream until well combined.
 Heat over medium heat, whisking constantly, until slightly thickened.
 Whisk in the cheddar and pepper jack cheeses until smooth.
 Season with salt and pepper as necessary.

 - Remove from heat.
 Stir in the cooked macaroni and bean and meat mixture.
 Spread the macaroni into the prepared baking dish.
-Sprinkle with additional grated cheese and top with jalapeño slices and sliced green onion (the green part).
+Sprinkle with additional grated cheese.

 - Bake for 25 minutes, or until golden brown on top.
+Garnish with sliced pepper and the green part of the onions.
 Let cool for 10 minutes before serving.